insidemordecai/website/content/links/index.md

 ## Blogroll

-Blogs I follow (ordered alphabetically).
+Some blogs I follow and recommend (ordered alphabetically).

 - [47nil](https://47nil.com) - The owner describes it as a personal blog about common sense where he dumps everything on his mind.
 The site is devoid of fluff leaving only what is needed for readable content.
 - [Christopher Butler](https://www.chrbutler.com/) - Christopher is a graphic designer.
 He writes his thoughts on design and culture evolution.